Snakybo/LogSink-Table/README.md

 # LogSink: Table

-A sink for [LibLog-1.0](https://www.curseforge.com/wow/addons/liblog-1-0) that adds a table view that allows you to see and filter on live logs.
+A sink for [LibLog-1.0](https://github.com/Snakybo/LibLog-1.0) that adds a table view that allows you to inspect and filter on live logs.

 ## Query engine